-201. Plaintiffs and Plaintiff Class incorporate all paragraphs above by reference as if fully set forth herein.

-202. Plaintiffs and Plaintiff Class are engaged in constitutionally protected acts of speech and expressive conduct.
+- 135. Plaintiffs and Plaintiff Class incorporate all paragraphs above by reference as if fully set forth herein. - 136.
+Plaintiffs and Plaintiff Class are engaged in constitutionally protected acts of speech and expressive conduct.
 Defendants retaliated against Plaintiffs and Plaintiff Class for engaging in such constitutionally protected activity.
-Defendants have targeted journalists and legal observers for arrests, threats of arrests, and use of force.

-203. Defendants' policy of dispersing neutrals who are reporting on protests violates Plaintiffs' First Amendment rights on its face and as applied.
+Defendants have targeted journalists and legal observers for arrests, threats of arrests, and use of force. - 137.
+Defendants' policy of dispersing neutrals who are reporting on protests violates Plaintiffs' First Amendment rights on its face and as applied.
 Journalists and observers engaged in newsgathering do not present public safety issues, and keeping them from newsgathering during a protest thus does not serve any legitimate government interest.
 Defendants know that reporters do not threaten public safety because they are willing to allow reporters and observers whom they handpick to attend the protests.
-Moreover, preventing journalists and observers from newsgathering during enforcement of an unlawful-assembly order does not provide alternative channels for newsgathering on police's enforcement of that order.

-204. Defendants directly prevented and deterred Plaintiffs and Plaintiff Class from reporting on the protests, including the very police brutality against which the protesters were demonstrating.
+Moreover, preventing journalists and observers from newsgathering during enforcement of an unlawful-assembly order does not provide alternative channels for newsgathering on police's enforcement of that order. - 138.
+Defendants directly prevented and deterred Plaintiffs and Plaintiff Class from reporting on the protests, including the very police brutality against which the protesters were demonstrating.
 Defendants directly prevented and deterred Plaintiffs and Plaintiff Class from monitoring, recording, and reporting on police misconduct.

-205. Defendants' acts would chill a reasonable person from continuing to engage in a constitutionally protected activity.
+- 139. Defendants' acts would chill a reasonable person from continuing to engage in a constitutionally protected activity.
 These acts did, in fact, chill Plaintiffs and Plaintiff Class from continuing to support, observe, record, and report on some events of public interest, including constitutionally protected demonstrations and the conduct of law enforcement officers on duty in a public place.
-Plaintiffs and Plaintiff Class reasonably fear that if they continue to engage in such constitutionally protected activity, the police will continue to use tear gas, excessive force, flash-bang grenades, rubber bullets, riot batons, and other means to chill their right to free speech.

-206. By retaliating against Plaintiffs and Plaintiff Class for engaging in constitutionally protected activity, and by adopting an unlawful policy that restricts activities protected by the First Amendment, Defendants, under color of state or federal law, subjected or caused Plaintiffs and Plaintiff Class to be subjected to the deprivation of rights secured by the First Amendment of the Constitution.

-207. It was the City's and the Federal Defendants' policy, practice, or custom, as well as their failure to train and supervise their employees and agents and issue corrective instructions after violations were brought to light, that caused the First Amendment retaliation.

-208. The City's and the Federal Defendants' failure to supervise and train their employees and agents with respect to the First Amendment rights of Plaintiffs and Plaintiff Class, including a failure to investigate and discipline officers for First Amendment violations, amounts to deliberate indifference to the rights of Plaintiffs and Plaintiff Class.

-209. The pattern of similar constitutional violations against Plaintiffs and Plaintiff Class that occurred during the George Floyd protests demonstrates the City's and the Federal Defendants' deliberate indifference to Plaintiffs' and Plaintiff Class's First Amendment rights.

-210. Given the multiple constitutional violations documented above, the need for more supervision or training was so obvious, and the inadequacy of the training and supervision so likely to result in the violation of constitutional rights, that the City and the Federal Defendants demonstrated their deliberate indifference to the need for such training and supervision.
+Plaintiffs and Plaintiff Class reasonably fear that if they continue to engage in such constitutionally protected activity, the police will continue to use tear gas, excessive force, flash-bang grenades, rubber bullets, riot batons, and other means to chill their right to free speech. - 140.
+By retaliating against Plaintiffs and Plaintiff Class for engaging in constitutionally protected activity, and by adopting an unlawful policy that restricts activities protected by the First Amendment, Defendants, under color of state law, subjected or caused Plaintiffs and Plaintiff Class to be subjected to the deprivation of rights secured by the First Amendment of the Constitution. - 141.
+It was the City's policy, practice, or custom, as well as its failure to train and supervise its employees and agents and issue corrective instructions after violations were brought to light, that caused the First Amendment retaliation. - 142.
+The City's failure to supervise and train its employees and agents with respect to the First Amendment rights of Plaintiffs and Plaintiff Class, including a failure to investigate and discipline officers for First Amendment violations, amounts to deliberate indifference to the rights of Plaintiffs and Plaintiff Class. - 143.
+The pattern of similar constitutional violations against Plaintiffs and Plaintiff Class that occurred during the George Floyd protests demonstrates the City's deliberate indifference to Plaintiffs' and Plaintiff Class's First Amendment rights. - 144.
+Given the multiple constitutional violations documented above, the need for more supervision or training was so obvious, and the inadequacy of the training and supervision so likely to result in the violation of constitutional rights, that the City demonstrated its deliberate indifference to the need for such training and supervision.

-Second Cause of Action (Violation of the Fourth Amendment)
+Second Cause of Action(Violation of the Fourth Amendment)